memogarcia/old_memogarcia.github.io/_drafts/2015-06-13-reusable-code.markdown

 Programming isn't a passion or talent, is a acquired skill

-Programming is the conbination of lots of skills, communication, thinking, etc.
+Programming is the combination of lots of skills, communication, thinking, etc.

 * Not everything should be a class.
 * When a group of functions share a common state classes may be appropiate